ACADEMY OF TAL R

-The exhibition is organized by Louisiana Museum of Modern Art in collaboration with Museum Boijmans Van Beuningen, Rotterdam.
-It is supported by Beckett-Fonden, Lemvigh-Müller Fonden and Merla Art Foundation.
+The exhibition was organized by Louisiana Museum of Modern Art in collaboration with Museum Boijmans Van Beuningen, Rotterdam.
+It was supported by Beckett-Fonden, Lemvigh-Müller Fonden and Merla Art Foundation.

 VIVID MIX OF OLD AND NEW WORKS

 It has been twenty years since Tal R made his debut in the museum world with his participation in The Louisiana Exhibition 'New Art from Denmark and Scania' in 1997.
-Now, twenty years on, Academy of Tal R presents a colourful and motley overview of his entire artistic career since then.
-The exhibition is shown in Louisiana’s Hall Gallery, Column Gallery and East Wing and comprises paintings, drawings, collages, artist's books and sculptures from the period 1995 until today.
+Twenty years on, Academy of Tal R presented a colourful and motley overview of his entire artistic career since then.
+The exhibition was shown in Louisiana’s Hall Gallery, Column Gallery and East Wing and comprised paintings, drawings, collages, artist's books and sculptures from the period 1995 until today.

 In the course of the past year the artist has produced two distinctive work suites for the exhibition: Habakuk and Deaf Institute.
 Habakuk consists of eight very large paintings with a train carriage as subject, on which the word ‘Habakuk’ and a colon are written.
 Habakuk is a pet name Tal R and his siblings gave their father during their childhood.

 Deaf Institute – a highly personal and poetic work – consists of 99 large drawn and painted collages in upright format, hung in a giant labyrinth in the Hall Gallery.
 The collages show all sorts of signs, words – and sometimes whole sentences – mixed with recognizable fragments from earlier works.
 Both work groups were being shown for the first time.